320osm123-dev/Vision-Based-Robotic-Hand-Avatar-Simulation-using-a-Shadow-Dexterous-Hand-Inspired-Model/README.md

 The input trajectory was used to verify whether the human hand motion was correctly captured from the webcam.

-Fingertip displacement was calculated from the initial position of each finger.
-During repeated grasping and opening motion, the displacement increased and decreased periodically.
+In this graph, the fingertip displacement value represents how much each human fingertip moved from its initial position.
+A larger displacement means that the corresponding finger moved more actively during the motion.

-This confirms that the MediaPipe landmark data properly captured the input hand motion.
+The repeated increase and decrease of the displacement indicates that the grasping and opening motion was successfully recorded.
+Therefore, this graph confirms that the raw MediaPipe landmark data contains a usable hand motion pattern for replay-based simulation.

 ---